Indications for NUCYNTA ER:

 Not for use as an as-needed (prn) analgesic.
 Use only if alternative treatment options (eg, non-opioid analgesics, immediate-release opioids) are ineffective, not tolerated, or otherwise inadequate to provide sufficient management of pain.

 Use lowest effective dose for shortest duration.
 Swallow whole. ≥18yrs: Individualize.
 Usual dose: 100–250mg twice daily (approx. every 12hrs).
 Opioid-naïve or opioid non-tolerant: initially 50mg twice daily (approx. every 12hrs); titrate to optimal dose.
 Max 500mg/day.
 Converting from Nucynta to Nucynta ER: divide total daily dose of Nucynta into two equal doses of Nucynta ER separated by 12hr intervals.
 Converting from other opioids: see full labeling.
 Moderate hepatic impairment: initially 50mg once every 24hrs; max 100mg/day.
-Withdraw gradually by 25–50% every 2–4 days.
+Withdraw gradually (esp. if opioid-dependent), taper by ≤10–25% every 2–4 weeks.